|Giant abalone shell sinks on the grounds of Puri Bagus Lovina.|

 “Sightings on the Beach in Bali“

-What a unique feeling it was, returning to the villa, after a five day stay in Lovina as we completed the visa extension process.
-It felt as if we were coming “home.”
-At 2 pm we picked up our passports stamped for an October 30th departure from Indonesia.
+What a unique feeling it was, returning to the villa, after a five day stay in Lovina that we completed the visa extension process.
+It was like coming home.
+At 2:00 we picked up our stamped passports for a departure from Indonesia on October 30.
 Four weeks from today we’ll be heading to Kuta to board the red eye flight to Sydney after midnight on the 30th.

-In our old lives, after a short holiday/vacation, it was easy to dread the return to reality; its piles of mail, messages and back-to-work responsibilities.
-Then there was the piles of laundry, the old food to toss in the fridge, the necessity of quickly getting to a grocery store and filling the car with fuel.
+In our old lives, after a short vacation/vacation, it was easy to fear the return to reality; its piles of mail, messages and back-to-work responsibilities.
+Then there were the piles of laundry, the old food to throw in the refrigerator, the need to quickly get to a grocery store and fill the car with fuel.

 Sunday nights were particularly difficult as memories of time away would waft from our minds and the painstaking process of getting up and ready for work to face yet another day of the necessary grind most of us have experienced in our daily lives.

 |Flowers by the sea.|

 Of course, there are those of you who love your work and feel no anguish at the return of a journey.
 For the rest of us, it was only after several hours back into the groove that we could finally relax accepting our 40, 50 hours or more of the weekly “rat race.”

 The rhythm of life in this period escapes me almost now after all these years free of such responsibilities and constraints.
 Returning from the resort yesterday we experienced none of the above frustrations.

 |The infinity edge of the pool at Puri Bagus Lovina.|

 We loaded the laundry hamper with our dirty clothes that the two Ketuts will make on Monday.
 Our dinner was prepped and ready for us once we unpacked and changed into our bathing suits.
 There was no snail mail, messages we had not already processed, no need to go grocery shopping or fill the tank with fuel.